thebouv/bouvlab/thehive.md

     *  I set the static IPs for my cluster to be 200 for kubernetes main (dubbed queen), and 201, 202, etc for the workers (dubbed drones)
     *  Set the DNS to be Google's DNS as primary/secondary and add in Cloudflare as well.

+By default `avahi-daemon` is not installed on Ubuntu 20.04, or at least not on the [version I used](https://ubuntu.com/download/raspberry-pi/thank-you?version=20.04&architecture=arm64+raspi).

+In order to be able to use hostnames for ease:

+`sudo apt install avahi-daemon`

 Install Docker on all the Raspberry Pi 4s.
 Instead of using `snap` as I did at first, the Rancher [docs say there are some problems](https://rancher.com/docs/k3s/latest/en/advanced/#using-docker-as-the-container-runtime) with that so to install via:

 `curl https://releases.rancher.com/install-docker/19.03.sh | sh`